 Status: Public and civil society discussions

 Nepal is currently debating a draft law regarding the Security and Protection of Human Rights Activists.
-The draft law on human rights defenders has been developed by civil society actors and has remained under discussion since 2019.
+A draft law on human rights defenders has been developed by civil society actors and has remained under discussion since 2019.
 In April 2022, government authorities expressed a commitment to adopt the draft law, but no further steps have been taken since.

 Since 2009, an organisation known as the Informal Sector Service Centre (INSEC) has been developing and advocating the Human Rights Defenders’ Protection Bill Draft 2078 for the Nepali authorities’ consideration.
-Several civil society organisations advocated for including the protection of human rights defenders in the new constitution of 2015.
+Several civil society organisations advocated for including the protection of human rights defenders in the new constitution of 2015, without success.
 In 2021, the Informal Sector Service Centre (INSEC) and the National Human Rights Commission (NHRC) submitted the draft law to the Law, Justice and Human Rights Committee.
 A Minister, a Chief Justice and lawmakers have committed to the adoption of this draft law in 2022, but no further steps have been taken so far (as of January 2023, the date of this publication).

+It is important to note that in contrast with the optimistic tone in the reports, civil society organisations paint a very difficult reality for human rights defenders.
 CIVICUS monitor 2022 categorises Nepal as “obstructed”, which means that civic space “is heavily contested by power holders, who impose a combination of legal and practical constraints on the full enjoyment of fundamental rights”.
 The Freedom House Democracy Index rates Nepal as “partly free”, noting “sporadic outbursts of political violence, as well as by security agents who have cracked down on political demonstrations.”, as well as “harassment and detention” faced by journalists in the country.